s0han24/shelf_analytics/README.md

 - proximity.ipynb demonstrates how we can take proximity information into account for classification.

 - color-clustering.ipynb shows a way to identify similar products based on color scheme

+- object-detection.ipynb shows how to fine tune a YOLO model to detect objects on a shelf